alan-turing-institute/ModMon/models/lightgbm/README.md

 make clean; make START_DATE=<start_date> END_DATE=<end_date> DATABASE=<database>
 ```
 Replace `<start_date>`, `<end_date>` and `<database>` with appropriate values.
 Start and
+end date should be dates in `%Y-%m-%d` format, and the year will be interpreted as the
+row index.
+E.g. a `<start_date>` of `2500-1-1` will calculate the metrics starting from
-end date should be row indexes, database is not used.
+row 2500.
+Database is not used.

 ### Deacticate Environment